BlueBrain/CoreNeuron/README.md

 make -j && make install
 ```

-Note that the CUDA Toolkit version should be compatible with PGI compiler installed on your system.
+Note that the CUDA Toolkit version should be compatible with the PGI compiler installed on your system.
 Otherwise, you have to add extra C/C++ flags.
 For example, if we are using CUDA Toolkit 9.0 installation but PGI default target is CUDA 8.0 then we have to add :

 ```bash
 -DCMAKE_C_FLAGS:STRING="-O2 -ta=tesla:cuda9.0" -DCMAKE_CXX_FLAGS:STRING="-O2 -ta=tesla:cuda9.0"